-When you read books to children who can't yet read fluently on your own, you are sharing an experience.
-Shared experiences are good for relationships.
-(Not sure how else you would build a healthy relationship!)
+So, obviously, when you read books to children who can’t yet read fluently on your own, you are sharing an experience together.
+And shared experiences are good for relationships.
+(Not sure how else you would really build a healthy relationship!)

-You've probably heard of the five love languages and how people tend to receive love either from quality time, physical touch, words of encouragement, acts of service, or gifts.
+And you probably know about the five love languages, and that people tend to receive love either from quality time, physical touch, words of encouragement, acts of service, or gifts.

-Reading aloud could easily hit all of these love languages.
-If you give a book to a child (gift), and the child sits on your lap or next to you (physical touch).
-You read the book aloud (acts of service), that take a while (quality time), and you find something good to say about how well the child listened or what a good observation the child made (words of encouragement), then you've addressed every love language.
+Reading aloud could fairly easily hit all of these love languages.
+If you give a book to a child (gift), and the child sits on your lap or next to you (physical touch), and you read the book aloud (acts of service), that take a while (quality time), and you can probably find something good to say about how well the child listened or what a good observation the child made (words of encouragement).

 Picture Books Help Explain Life